apache/zeppelin/docs/interpreter/postgresql.md

 ## Important Notice

-Postgresql Interpreter is deprecated and merged into [JDBC Interpreter](./jdbc.md).
+Postgresql interpreter is deprecated and merged into [JDBC Interpreter](./jdbc.html).
+You can use it with JDBC Interpreter as same functionality.
+See [Postgresql setting example](./jdbc.html#postgres) for more detailed information.